Recruiting Diverse Graduate & Professional Students

 Graduate and Professional Schools Recruitment Council Google Group

-Faculty and Staff are invited to participate in the Graduate and Professional Schools Recruitment Council Google Group at the University of Minnesota.
-This online Google Group with more than 50 members offers the opportunity to discuss recruitment trends, graduate fairs and conferences, diversity recruitment and outreach; to connect with one another; to highlight our offerings and to discuss ways that we can coordinate collaborative efforts.
-Members at our semi annual meetings requested that a Google Group be created that would allow increased participation by campus recruiters and would serve as a venue for information on recruitment initiatives and best practices.
-Sharing tables at graduate fairs and conferences, for example, can help to save your resources.
-For further information or if you would like to become a Council Member, please contact [email protected] .
+Faculty and staff are invited to participate in the Graduate and Professional Schools (GAPS) Recruitment Council Google group at the University of Minnesota.
+This online Google group offers the opportunity to: discuss recruitment trends, graduate fairs and conferences, diversity recruitment and outreach; connect with colleagues across campus; and discuss ways to coordinate collaborative efforts.
+For more information or to become a council member, please contact [email protected].

 Recruitment Calendar